 The electrolytic marking system is suitable for all materials that are good conductors of electricity: mainly it is used for marking on stainless steel, steel, aluminum and hard metals.
 With a power ranging from 30 to 60 VA, the electrolytic procedure allows to obtain results resistant to water, acids and abrasion.

 The offer proposed by Automator International’s experts includes the E1030, an essential economic kit, and the E1250, for high-contrast electrolytic marking.
 The Automator electrolytic engraving products are complete in a practical case, as they contain the marking punch, 100 stencils, marking liquids and the contact plate.
-Be wary of imitations and buy only from leading retailers of electrolytic marking system such as Automator International!
+Be wary of imitations and buy only from leading retailers of electrolytic marking system such as Automator Marking Systems!

 Electrolytic marking systems are one of the most basic systems for indelibly marking stainless steel and other types of metal.